adrienduque/IQ_circuit_solver/potential_upgrades/README.md

 But it's actually pretty simple to implement it as a sub-check of "check_no_dead_ends", we are already messing around with open point and missing connection tiles here.
 It might be worth, as it costs almost nothing more.
 If I implement it, I also should make the function returns a few more error codes, as it has nothing to do with dead ends.

+### Reevaluation

+I was wrong, it is simpler to implement it like a double missing connection case (e.g : record in pre-adding if the corner 1 piece has been played, + the position of a missing connection on a open level point if there is + post-adding check to make sure the current values of these variables are compatible).

+And I'm pretty confident from experience, that this is 100% not worth adding, regarding total solving time of a level.

 ---

 # Other upgrades ?